mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

    ![Trial Selection](./images/trial-selection.png 'Trial Selection')

 5. Then, select your subscription and keep the devices selection to 1000, that is the minimum amount of devices configuration.
 These devices represents all those equipments/sensors connected to your network in the facility you are analyzing.
 This configuration allows you for a 30 days trial for free.
-Select **Evaluate** to continue.
+Select **Evaluate** to continue, last **Confirm**.